bkerley/bryceblog/_drafts/canon-pz-e1.md

 The PZ-E1 has a few controls on the side.
 A big locking lever, a zoom lever that slides forwards and backwards, a manual/power zoom ("MZ" and "PZ") switch, and a switch between slow & fast.

-The PZ-E1 takes four AAA batteries, and when locked on to the lens, while the camera and lens are awake, and set to "PZ," you can use the zoom lever to control the zoom.
+When locked on to the lens,
+while the camera and lens are awake, and set to "PZ," you can use the zoom lever to control the zoom.